CMS Media Center

 Mrs. Kowalske is the media specialist here at Crabapple.
 This is Mrs. Kowalske's first year at Crabapple and she is very excited about working with middle schoolers.
 Before Crabbapple, Mrs. Kowalske taught English at Cambridge High School.
 She graduated form Kennesaw State with a degree in English education and shortly after completed a masters in school media.
 Her favorite book is The Silmarillion by J.R.R.
 Tolkien .
 When not in the library Mrs. Kowalske enjoys looking after her houseplants, drinking tea and playing with her dog Chuck.

-This is my 12th year working in the Media Center at CMS.
+This is my 13th year working in the Media Center at CMS.
 Prior to that, I was a computer programmer with BellSouth.
 I have a degree in Industrial Engineering from Auburn University.
 I have 2 children – Samuel and his wife, Grace, live in St. Louis Missouri and are working on PhDs in English.
-Evie lives in Davis, California, and is working on master’s degrees in International Agricultural Development and Agronomy.
+Evie lives in Davis, California, and is working a PhD in Horticulture and Agronomy.
 My husband, Wayne, retired from Accenture and volunteers in the Media Center.
 I like to read mysteries, Historical Fiction and Biographies.
 I was named for a character in Gone with the Wind.